jober64/prezto/README.md

-Prezto — Instantly Awesome Zsh
+Prezto — My Own Fork
 ==============================

-Prezto is the configuration framework for [Zsh][1]; it enriches the command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.
+This is just my own fork of Prezto for personal use.
+The original is names sorin-ionescu/prezto

 Installation
 ------------